TorchEnsemble-Community/Ensemble-Pytorch/docs/index.rst

    :align: center
    :width: 400

-**Ensemble-PyTorch** implements state-of-the-art ensemble methods using PyTorch.
+Ensemble-PyTorch implements a collection of ensemble methods using PyTorch.
 It provides:

-* Easy ways to improve the performance of your deep learning models.
+* Easy ways to boost the performance of your deep learning models;
-* Easy-to-use APIs on training and evaluating.
+* Easy-to-use APIs on training and evaluating;
-* High training efficiency and better memory management.
+* High training efficiency.

 To get started, please refer to `Quick Start <./quick_start.html>`__.
-You can also check `Tutorial <./tutorial.html>`__ to walk through an example presenting the entire workflow of Ensemble-PyTorch.
-To learn more about ensmeble methods currently supported, please refer to `Introduction <./introduction.html>`__.
+You can also check `Tutorial <./tutorial.html>`__ to walk through an example on the entire workflow of Ensemble-PyTorch.
+To learn more about ensemble methods currently supported, please refer to `Introduction <./introduction.html>`__.

 This package is under active development.
 Please feel free to open an `issue <https://github.com/AaronX121/Ensemble-Pytorch/issues>`__ if your have any problem.
-In addition, any feature request or `pull request <https://github.com/AaronX121/Ensemble-Pytorch/pulls>`__ is highly welcomed.
+In addition, any feature request or `pull request <https://github.com/AaronX121/Ensemble-Pytorch/pulls>`__ would be highly welcomed.

 .. toctree::
    :maxdepth: 2